Home | Biology | 23 Chromosomes and Their Functions

 23 chromosomes and their function image

-Each chromosome contains numerous genes that code for different proteins, playing a key role in shaping the organism’s traits.
+Each human chromosome contains numerous genes that code for different proteins, playing a key role in shaping the organism’s traits.
 Recent research has allowed scientists to explore and understand the functions of all 23 human chromosomes.

 No of ChromosomeGene presentFunctionDisease